jelb30/Linkedin-Job-Scrapper/README.md

 ### Continuous mode

-Use this when you want the scraper to keep polling forever at the configured interval.
+Use this when you want the scrapers to keep polling forever using the configured intervals.

 ```bash
 python3 FinalScrapper.py